 - Don’t give up on your goals.

-When I tell you that I nearly cried on my way home that night, wow.
-I needed this event and to be around that type of community because it reminded how important literature is still needed.
-In a world full of distractions and short attention spans, people still want stories, novels, essays, poetry, and memoirs to read.
+When I tell you that I cried on my way home that night, wow.
+I needed this event so much.
+People still want stories, novels, essays, poetry, and memoirs, and I shouldn’t give up writing the next one.
 Well-Read Black Girl really saved my writing career because before that day, I didn’t think my words even mattered.
-They do absolutely matter, and I just needed a strong sign to let me know that I’m not wasting my time.
-For comfort, I worn the Well-Read Black Girl shirt later in December during my spoken word performance to remind myself of this beautiful day.
+They absolutely do matter, and I just needed a strong sign to let me know that I’m not wasting my time.
+I worn the Well-Read Black Girl shirt later in December during my spoken word performance to remind myself of this beautiful day.

 For 2018, I hope to find a community in my area that motivates each other in our writing journeys.
 I know there are quite a few open mics in the Boston area that I was so afraid to attend in 2017, but that fear has to be faced so I can meet other poets and build relationships.
-Hopefully if the festival happens again in 2018, I want gather a group of Black women (women of other races are welcomed as well) and go to the festival in 2018 because I felt somewhat selfish of experiencing that festival, knowing that writers in my city would have loved to go.
+Hopefully, if the festival happens again in 2018, I can gather a group of Black women and attend together, because I felt somewhat selfish of experiencing that festival, knowing that writers in my city would have loved to go.

 I can’t wait for that day to come for me.